developer-zebra/developer-zebra-site/src/emdk-for-android/9-1/samples/barcode/index.md

 ##Overview
 EMDK for Android can be used handle all barcode scanning entirely in Java using [Barcode/Scanning APIs](/emdk-for-android/7-3/api).
 These APIs work independently of any [Data Capture profiles](/emdk-for-android/7-3/mx/data-capture/barcode).

+>**Notes**:<br>
->**Note**: As of EMDK 6.8, DataWedge can no longer be configured for data capture through Profile Manager.
+* As of EMDK 6.8, DataWedge can no longer be configured for data capture through Profile Manager.
 Zebra recommends using the [DataWedge APIs](/datawedge/latest/guide/api/) instead.
+* This sample cannot control the Decoder Type when RS5100 is the enumerated scanner.

 <!-- The available actions in the [Barcode/Scanning API](/emdk-for-android/7-3/api) are: